-Murder Mile True-Crime Podcast #31 - The Blackout Ripper - Part Seven (The Trial of The Blackout Ripper)
+Murder Mile UK True-Crime Podcast #31 - The Blackout Ripper - Part Seven (The Trial of The Blackout Ripper)

 Love true-crime podcasts?
 Subscribe to Murder Mile on iTunes, Podcast Addict, Podbean, Pocketcast, Stitcher, Acast, Tune-In, Otto Radio, Spotify or Libsyn

 Episode Thirty One: The Blackout Ripper Part 7: On Friday 13th February 1942, Gordon Frederick Cummins was arrested for assault, and as the evidence mounted, it became clear that to the Police that in their cells was The Blackout Ripper.
 But could they prove it, and could they make him confess to his crimes?